vanditajain10/cse15l-lab-reports/week3labreport.md

   }
 ```

-* Ammended code after fixing the bug
-I have fixed the bug by replacing the line with the bug by ``` newArray[i] = arr[arr.length - i - 1]; ``` line as well as returning the new array.
+* Ammended code:- I have fixed the bug by replacing the line with the bug by ``` newArray[i] = arr[arr.length - i - 1]; ``` line as well as returning the new array.
 Through this I am able to correctly extract the value at previous indexes and assign them to the correct indexes of the new array.
 ```
 static int[] reversed(int[] arr) {
     int[] newArray = new int[arr.length];